cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure, either for the entire Cloud environment or for dedicated Spoke VNETs only.
 Here we will consider this requirement for Spoke1 VNET only.

-For the sake of this guide, this security layer is provided by another 3rd Party NVA rather than by our native Azure Firewall.
+This security layer is here provided by another 3rd Party NVA rather than by the native Azure Firewall.
 A second Cisco CSR ("*FW NVA*") is used for that purpose and deployed in a dedicated subnet in the Hub VNET (*FWsubnet*: 10.0.0.0/24).

 To facilitate the management of branches being added/deleted or updated with new subnets, dynamic route advertisement (BGP) is run between the Concentrator NVA and the FW NVA.